rndme/rndme/README.md

 ## Input Sources
 ### Sound
 Uses `getUserMedia()` to capture numbers from a microphone.
-This is the fastest physical source of numbers at over 100 chars per ms. The raw samples are not only shuffled, they are cropped of the most and least signifigant digits, so there's no telling what was briefly "recorded".
+This is the fastest physical source of numbers at over 900 chars per ms sustained.
+The raw samples are not only shuffled, they are cropped of the most and least signifigant digits, so there's no telling what was briefly "recorded".
 Use medium volume music or static for a more even distribution of output.

 ### Video
 Uses `getUserMedia()` to capture numbers from a camera.
 Thousands of pixels are rolled into each character of output.
 Move the camera around and have some color contrast in the video for maximum entropy.
-Video is the 2nd fastest source of numbers after sound at around 3-20 chars per ms, depending on brightness.
+Video is the 2nd fastest source of numbers after sound at around 3 - 80 chars per ms, depending on brightness and movement.
 Even a dark camera will work, but one shooting the floor or horizon will produce data much faster.

 ### Motion
 Motion uses the device Motion API to turn physical movements into numbers.
 It shuffles the samples and chops off bits to ensure privacy in the face of low-resolution sensors and motionless capture.
 Best entropy is obtained with lots of movement starting and stopping, like gently shaking while tilting.
-Motion's performance varies based on how much unique movement is performed from about 0.3 - 3 chars per ms, depending on movement.
+Motion's performance varies per device but ranges from about 2.5 - 5 chars per ms.

 ### Time